balena-io/open-balena-vpn/README.md

 process, with the max clients per server being `max_clients_per_instance * VPN_INSTANCE_COUNT` and not the size of the base subnet.
-A VLSM of `20` will allow for 4,094 clients per instance, and a base subnet of size `/10` will allow for a total of a total of 4,194,302 clients.
+A VLSM of `20` will allow for 4,094 clients per instance, and a base subnet of size `/10` will allow for a total of 4,194,302 clients.

 Base ports are increments by the process instance ID (1-indexed) to calculate the port for that instance.